7-8pm, 2nd Tuesday of the month

-We will meet virtually using a Zoom chat room.
-Use this link to join the book discussion.
-Joining the book discussion will require the installation of the Zoom client on your computer (microphone and speakers required for audio, camera for video) or the Zoom app on your mobile device.
+SEPTEMBER - We will be meeting Virtually.
+Use this link to join the book discussion Joining the book discussion will require the installation of the Zoom client on your computer (microphone and speakers required for audio, camera for video) or the Zoom app on your mobile device.
 Additional help is available here.

 Join us for a relaxed, open-minded, varied discussion of this month's selection.
 New people are always welcome; no sign-up is required, but you can register here for an email reminder.

 Extra copies available at the 1st Floor Desk.
 (Not the Book Club for you?
 Learn about other Book Clubs at Wright Library.)

 September 14 - Death on the Nile by Agatha Christie

 A sweeping mystery of love, jealousy, and betrayal, Death on the Nile is one of Christie’s most legendary and timeless works featuring fastidious sleuth, Hercule Poirot.

 October 12 - The Fortunes by Peter Ho Davies